 - Works may commence on site once payment to ECTC is received.

 - SEAI will inspect at least 20% of upgraded houses**.

 - All invoices and receipts from the Contractor will be dealt with by ECTC, and will be the basis of the drawing down of the Grant money from SEAI.

 **The Project Co-ordinator and SEAI reserve the right to inspect any works carried out under the Better Energy Communities Residential Grant Scheme.
 All completed works may be subject to inspection.
 Properties may be the subject of a sampling process and homeowners will be notified prior to inspection.
 Inspections will be carried out at a time agreed by the homeowner and the agency.

-For a limited period in 2018 Heat pumps will be allocated 90% Grant funding.
+For Heat pumps Grant funding.
 A technical assessment must be carried out on your home to check that your home is heat pump ready.
 If you house is not insulated with leaky windows a heat pump is not the heating solution for your home.
 A heat pump runs at a lower temperature than a normal condensing oil or gas boiler, therefore the house must be well insulated with good air-tightness to get the best results from a heat pump.
 You must achieve at least 2 W/km2 on the fabric heat loss indicator in the technical assessment, if you do not achieve this, our technical advisory will outline the measure you need to take to achieve this.
 Example – to pump your cavity walls with insulation, you can avail of the 80% grant to carry out any of these upgrade measure before installing the heat pump.